arturmkrtchyan/zero-copy/README.md

 ```shell
 time java JioChannel /tmp/rbigfile.dat /tmp/wbigfile.dat 2
 ```
-Again ss copying is done within the kernel space, **FileChannel.transferTo()** is more efficient than the combination of read and write, which would require transferring data to and from user space.
+Again as copying is done within the kernel space, **FileChannel.transferTo()** is more efficient than the combination of read and write, which would require transferring data to and from user space.